souocare/bot-infodiaria-pt/README.md

 # bot-infodiaria-pt
-A telegram bot that gives diary information about various things, specially journals first pages of the day, weather, and right now, daily information about Covid-19.
+A telegram bot that gives daily information about various things, specially journals first pages of the day, weather, and right now, daily information about Covid-19.

 # Why was this project created?
 Because I wanted an app, or a bot that I could get all the information about in one place.
 And specially being automated.